The Bankrate promise

 What is personal property insurance?

-What exactly does personal property insurance do?
+How does personal property insurance work?

 What does personal property insurance cover?